 This panel session will describe this new approach, assess industry and vendor offerings and address the prerequisites and timing of this nascent approach.
 We’ll also contrast this model to one in which individuals “rent” IDs for every site they may conduct business with.
 We’ll look to provide insights to help enterprises better understand what this new environment is, how it benefits the enterprise and when it will be ready for “prime time”.

-Putting the IAM Pieces Together; Standards and Integration
+Building the Next Generation IAM Foundation via Standards and Integration

 IAM is a capability that’s so established and critical to success that there’s a strong